-Revenue: All the actions that make your company money, including purchase of product, signing of a contract, or upgrading currently purchased products or services.
+Revenue: All the actions that make your company money, including the purchase of products, signing of a contract, or upgrading currently purchased products or services.
 Growth marketers can address revenue-related metrics by experimenting with pricing strategies or how prices are displayed online.
 They might also look at upselling tactics like messaging users as they approach the limits on their existing plan or subscription.

 Retention: This is keeping customers delighted.
 Growth marketers can look at how personalized support for existing customers increases retention, or how to improve the value each user gains from using your product or service.

-Referral: If people remain delighted with your brand they'll refer new potential customers.
+Referral: If people remain delighted with your brand, they'll refer new potential customers.
 Growth marketers can also look at creating referral programs to incentivize existing customers to encourage these referrals.

 Growth marketing best practices

 Stay current: Understand the trends in your industry and uncover new tactics to take advantage of growth opportunities.
-Follow well regarded blogs and industry sites that follow these trends.
+Follow well-regarded blogs and industry sites that follow these trends.